You are here

 I am a graduate of Ryerson University's publishing program and have been working in-house (with some freelance work on the side) as a proofreader since 2010.
 I specialize in proofreading marketing material, product labels, retail flyers, websites, and anything else involving a mix of text, images and design elements.
 As an amateur baker/cake decorator, I also love proofreading cookbooks!
 I received the President's Award in 2015 and have been an active member of Editors Canada at both the local and national levels.
 I have served on the national executive council since 2015, most recently as national secretary.
 I love being part of our annual conference and have been involved with the conference committee in some capacity since 2014.

-REGIONAL DIRECTOR OF BRANCHES AND TWIGS (EAST)
+REGIONAL DIRECTOR OF BRANCHES AND TWIGS (EAST - interim)

 REGIONAL DIRECTOR OF BRANCHES AND TWIGS (WEST)